Are you interested in collecting vintage U.S. flags? I share some tips on traits and qualities to look for when buying an old flag.

 - Look for flags that come in their original boxes

-- Look for flags with unique designs such as the “Bennington 76 Flag” (shown below)
+- Look for unique flag designs such as the “Bennington 76 Flag” (shown below)

 The website invaluable.com has a great article that dives into the details of collecting antique and vintage flags.
-They also discuss the varying styles of flags, the number of stars on flags and how to care for old flags.
+They also discuss various flag designs, the number of stars on flags and how to care for old flags.
 If you are inclined, check it out.
 It’s a great read with a lot of valuable information.

 The flag shown above is 3 feet by 5 feet and is made of 100% cotton.
 If you look carefully, you can see that the stripes are individual pieces of cotton which were sewn together.